German government strikes deal on basic pension | DW | 10.11.2019

 After hours of negotiations, the German government has reached a compromise on raising pensions for low-income retirees.
 Merkel's conservatives and the center-left SPD had been deadlocked over the issue for months.

-The German government struck a deal on Sunday to guarantee a higher basic pension for low-income workers, after months of building tensions over the issue that threatened to spark a government crisis.
+The German government struck a deal on Sunday to guarantee a basic pension for low-income workers after months of rising tensions over the issue that threatened to spark a government crisis.

 Chancellor Angela Merkel's center-right Christian Democrats (CDU) and their Bavarian sister party the Christian Social Union (CSU) had been butting heads with their coalition partner, the center-left Social Democrats (SPD), over how to execute the plan.

-In the future, people who receive small pensions despite paying into the system for over 35 years should expect to receive more money.
+In the future, people who receive small pensions despite paying into the system for decades should expect to receive more money.

-Pensioners will have to undergo an income review in order to qualify for the extra payments, CDU leader Annegret Kramp-Karrenbauer told a press conference in Berlin.
+Pensioners will have to undergo an income review in order to qualify for the extra payments, CDU leader and Defense Minister Annegret Kramp-Karrenbauer told a press conference in Berlin.

+"It is a good, reasonable result," she said.
+The CDU previously pushed for a "means test" where applicants and their partners would have to disclose their complete finances, arguing that only those who were really in need should receive support.

+Malu Dreyer, the acting head of the SPD, hailed the deal as a "milestone."
+Deadlock over the basic pension plan and plummeting results in state elections led SPD members to threaten to quit the coalition.

 The compromise was agreed after over five hours of negotiations between party leaders.